| | | | | |

 Racebox GTE V3 Carbon Fiber - sim racing button box with VoCore display

 The GTE V3 is what I’d call the sensible premium choice.
-It has a 5″ VoCore display, 16 RGB LEDs for flags and spotter alerts, and a 7-way ALPS switch that gives you proper multi-directional input.
-At $269, it sits below the GT-LM but still delivers the full display and LED experience.
+It has a 5″ VoCore display, 16 RGB LEDs for flags and spotter alerts, and a 7-way ALPS switch that gives you proper multi-directional input. $269 puts it $80 under the GT-LM while keeping the full VoCore display and LED array.
 The carbon fibre version includes 6061 billet aluminium knobs and illuminated push buttons, with colour customisation options for the brake bias knob and LED buttons.

 • 5″ VoCore display with SimHUB integration